 This is Louise’s show dance dress from the final in a lovely grey and pink combination.
 You can also see that it’s been the victim of a mishap at some point because the front decoration has been damaged.
 The dresses frequently go overseas on loan to other versions of SCD and, although they shouldn’t, they often fiddle with or alter the dresses.
 This particular dress got sold to a passenger on the cruise so the front will be rectified before she takes delivery.

 Because the dresses are so stretchy they will fit anyone from a size 6/8 up to about a 14 which can be useful during the run of the show.
 Dresses which are heavily embellished are extremely costly both in terms of crystals used and the man hours making them so one garment could cost as much as £2000!
 These dresses (if they don’t get sold) are frequently recycled in later series by using the bodice and/or skirt on a new outfit.
-Unless your very eagle-eyed though I doubt we’d recognise it.
+Unless you’re very eagle-eyed though I doubt we’d recognise it.
 I was fascinated to learn that the dresses will all go into the washing machine! on a gentle cycle mind you, and not the ones with feathers on, they get carefully hand washed.

 Natalie’s dress from Movies week when she and Greg danced to the theme from Robin Hood, Prince of Thieves.